- January 11, 2018

 Next Up Hero is a challenging Gauntlet-style dungeon crawler with hand-drawn heroes and co-op gameplay.
 Battle the Ceaseless Dirge, craft your own dungeon, and defeat bosses on higher difficulty levels for rewards.
 Community involvement is encouraged, allowing players to design and share their own custom dungeons.

-- Technical issues, such as poor controller support and bugs, detract from the overall experience and enjoyment of the game.
+- Technical issues, such as bugs and poor controller support, have been reported, detracting from the overall experience and making the game feel unpolished.

 Next Up Hero Review